Zoë Buckman: Let Her Rave

 Let Her Rave is a response to a line in Keats’ poem Ode on Melancholy.
 The work in this series is about the society’s control of women and their bodies through patriarchal constructs.
 Though she has been a long time Keats’ admirer, the artist was unable to resolve the line ‘Or if thy mistress some rich anger shows / Imprison her soft hand, and let her rave.’

 Sculptures of boxing gloves trimmed with vintage wedding dresses that hang from the ceiling as well as a powerful neon adorned with wedding veils explore the complex aggressions that women face each day and the idea that they must fight in response.
 Further in terms of matrimony they suggest the weight, strength, and delicacy of marriage and its impact on womanhood.

 Collaborations and public projects

 Buckman is a member of For Freedoms, the first artist-run Super PAC founded by artists Eric Gottesman and Hank Willis Thomas.
-She has participated in several projects with the organization including an exhibition at Jack Shainman, New York, NY; a bus bench with Monique Meloche Gallery, Chicago, IL; a billboard -‘’Grab ‘Em By the Ballots’’ – in Harrisburg, PA; and a political campaign advertisement for W Magazine featuring Jemima Kirke.
+She has participated in several projects with the organization including an exhibition at Jack Shainman, New York City; a bus bench with Monique Meloche Gallery, Chicago; a billboard -‘’Grab ‘Em By the Ballots’’ – in Harrisburg, PA; and a political campaign advertisement for W Magazine featuring Jemima Kirke.

 Buckman and Natalie Frank collaborated on Buckman's first public project, a mural at New York Live Arts during spring 2017 titled We Hold These Truths To Be Self-Evident.
 The piece was a response to election of Donald Trump and it utilizes misogynistic text gathered from statements that former and current male politicians have made about women and their bodies.